MarceloMarcolino/DevTestCSharp/readme.txt

 Requisites:

-    *This test must be done exclusivley on visual studio, do not use any engine.
+    *This test must be done exclusively on visual studio, do not use any engine.

-    * You also need the create a documentation with all the erros and code malpractices that you finded, rectifyed and refactored.
+    * You also need to create a documentation with all the errors and code malpractices that you found, rectified and refactored.

-    * Before you start changing the code, please use any git related tool (private repo or local repo) you prefere and send the repo link to us, or the .git folder so we can look through you changes.
+    * Before you start changing the code, please use any git related tool (private repo or local repo) you prefer and send the repo link to us, or the .git folder so we can look through you changes.
 The account to give access is: dev@kokku.com.br

     This program needs to work with these rules: